sabitha-manthati/EmailTemplate/README.md

 # EmailTemplate
-This is email template designed in REACT
+This is email template designed in REACT add some events like compose and send